ayush1999/Keras.jl/README.md

 ```
 Where `ip` is the input to our model.
 This directly returns the output.
 (Note: Currently there is no other way of running functional API models).

+## Insight
+The process of loading and running a Keras model in Flux mainly consists of two parts:

+1. Converting all Keras operators to Flux ops.
+2. Generating the computation graph from the Flux operators obtained.

+In order to get correct results, make sure that the value of `mode` parameter is set to 0 ([here](https://github.com/FluxML/NNlib.jl/blob/master/src/impl/conv.jl#L259)).
+It's default value is 0, so if you haven't
+played around with NNlib.jl, you're good to go!

 ## Issues

 Since this is currently under development, feel free to open any issue you encounter.
+You can post your queries on Julia
+Slack, generally on the #machine-learning channel.

 ### Current Impediments:

 [Lambda](https://keras.io/layers/core/#lambda) layers cannot be handled at this moment.
 This is because we'd need to handle the Python AST, for parsing it as JSON.

-### To Do:

-Check if yaml support is needed.
-(No official Yaml parser present for Julia).

-Verify operators.
-(Add more tests for new ops)

-Investigate approaches for `Add` layer.